 As always, when we are gone all day, we try to pack some snacks to limit the moodiness that accompanies waiting in long lines on a hot day with nothing to eat.
 That’s where our little snack basket is handy.
 I’ve got nuts, seeds, and granola bars (although the snacks change in and out often).
 If it’s easy for a child to reach into a box of commercial granola bars for a quick treat, it’s just as easy to reach into our basket for one.

 I’m sure you can find commercial granola bars that have limited and natural ingredients, but you will also pay more for the more natural bars.
 If you are on a budget, cheap granola bars often contain chemicals and additives that you don’t want your kids eating.

-We’ve been using this granola bar recipe lately, and it has replaced our old favorite recipe, as I was searching for ones with less sugar, and more good stuff!
+We’ve been using this Grab and Go Granola Bars Recipe lately, and it has replaced our old favorite recipe, as I was searching for ones with less sugar, and more good stuff!
 This new one, originally posted here by Anni Daulter, is truly delicious!

 - 1/4 cup raw sunflower seeds

 - 1/2 cup dried cranberries

 - mini chocolate chips (optional – white or milk)

 - Preheat oven to 350 degrees F. Grease a ceramic or glass 9X13 inch baking dish.